mozilla-releng/relengdocs/explanations/fxci-etl.rst

 worker metrics to Firefox-CI stakeholders, to help them make informed decisions about the operation and configuration of the Taskcluster instance.

+See :doc:`this page </how-to/test/fxci-etl>` for more information on testing the ETL.

 Data
 ----